Your Expert Guide to Optimizing Payroll Management Processes

 Need help onboarding international talent?

-Only 60% of US employees are confident they receive accurate pay from their employers, especially small businesses.
+Only 60% of US employees are confident they receive accurate pay from their employers, especially if they work for small businesses.
 Companies with 20 or fewer employees are more likely to be late with paychecks or have more payroll errors than bigger businesses.

 What is payroll management?

-Payroll management refers to the complex process of administering your employees’ financial records, including salaries, benefits, taxes, and deductions.
-Payroll management involves calculating your employees’ wages, making payments, keeping payroll records, and collecting tax forms.
+Payroll management is the process of administering employees’ financial records, including salaries, benefits, taxes, and deductions.
+Payroll management involves calculating employees’ wages, making payments, keeping payroll records, and collecting tax forms.

 Businesses manage payroll in many ways: manually, with spreadsheets, or automatically via payroll software.
 Some companies outsource payroll to payroll experts like employers of record (EORs) or professional employer organizations (PEOs).

-Payroll processing involves more than spending money.
-You have to prepare, process, and organize in three phases: pre-payroll, payroll processing, and post-payroll.
+Payroll processing involves more than disbursing money.
+You must prepare, process, and organize in three phases: pre-payroll, payroll processing, and post-payroll.

 In the pre-payroll phase, you collect and verify payroll information, such as employee timesheets and taxpayer information.
-For each employee, you input information like:
+For each employee, input information such as:

 - Hours worked